edgedb/edgedb/docs/edgeql/select.rst

     ...
   }

-This syntax is intentionally similar to the type intersection operator.
-In effect, this operator conditionally returns the value of the referenced field only if the object matches a particular type.
+This syntax might look familiar; it's the :ref:`type intersection
+<ref_eql_types_intersection>` again.
+In effect, this operator conditionally
+returns the value of the referenced field only if the object matches a particular type.
 If the match fails, an empty set is returned.

 The line ``secret_identity := [is Hero].secret_identity`` is a bit redundant, since the computed property has the same name as the polymorphic field.
 In